 InDex Pharmaceuticals in brief

 InDex is a pharmaceutical development company focusing on immunological diseases where there is a high unmet medical need for new treatment options.
-The Company’s lead asset is the drug candidate cobitolimod, which is in late stage clinical development for the treatment of moderate to severe ulcerative colitis – a debilitating, chronic inflammation of the large intestine.
+The company’s lead asset is the drug candidate cobitolimod, which is being evaluated in the phase III study CONCLUDE as a novel treatment of moderate to severe ulcerative colitis – a debilitating, chronic inflammation of the large intestine.
 InDex has also developed a platform of patent protected discovery stage substances, so called DNA based ImmunoModulatory Sequences (DIMS), with the potential to be used in the treatment of various immunological diseases.

 InDex is based in Stockholm, Sweden.
-The Company’s shares (ticker INDEX) are traded on Nasdaq First North Growth Market Stockholm.
-Redeye AB with email address [email protected] and phone number +46 8 121 576 90 is the Company’s Certified Adviser.
+The company’s shares (ticker INDEX) are traded on Nasdaq First North Growth Market Stockholm.
+Redeye AB is the company’s Certified Adviser.
 For more information, please visit www.indexpharma.com.